scherersoftware/cake-app-template/README.md

 `$ bower install`

-As the default `font` paths from font-awesome and source-sans-pro are not quite fitting for us, we have to change them.

-Go to the `font-awesome _variables.scss` file, located at `webroot/vendors/bower_components/font-awesome/scss/` and change the `$fa-font-path` to <code>$fa-font-path:        "/vendors/bower_components/font-awesome/fonts" !default;</code>

-Next, open the `source-sans-pro _variables.scss` file, located at `webroot/vendors/bower_components/source-sans-pro/scss/` and change `$source-sans-pro-path:` to <code>$source-sans-pro-path: "/vendors/bower_components/source-sans-pro/fonts/source-sans-pro" !default;</code>

 After that, run `$ bin/ext_compile.sh` to recompile the assets.

 Stuff like mySQL user and password is configured by using PHP Dotenv.